lkodinsson/MARS/Basic/PHB.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

-Use a wielded item with the block feature to block all incoming attacks or spells, adding its block value to your damage reduction.
+Use a wielded item with the block feature to block all incoming attacks or spells coming from in front of you, adding its block value to your damage reduction.
 If this action is used to block projectiles, add its block value to your armour class instead.
+While blocking you cannot see in front of you.

 #### Brandish